Research

 The Henry L. Paulson Laboratory

-The Paulson lab explores the reasons why the aging brain degenerates in neurodegenerative diseases.
-We primarily study the polyglutamine expansion diseases (including Huntington disease and Spinocerebellar Ataxia type 3), Alzheimer’s Disease, and Frontotemporal Dementia.
-The lab pursues basic studies of disease mechanisms and translational studies that are leading toward therapies for these fatal diseases.
+Our lab explores the reasons why the aging brain degenerates in neurodegenerative diseases, including Alzheimer’s Disease, Frontotemporal Dementia and polyglutamine expansion disorders such as Huntington disease and Spinocerebellar Ataxia type 3 (SCA3).
+We pursue basic studies of disease mechanisms and translational studies that are leading toward therapies for these fatal diseases.

 A common theme in degenerative brain diseases is the tendency for specific proteins to misfold and aggregate.
-We investigate why these proteins are toxic to neurons and explore how the neuron's protein quality control machinery (chaperones, ubiquitin-proteasome system, autophagy) counteracts this toxicity.
-To address these questions, we employ techniques ranging from recombinant protein analysis to cell-based assays and engineered mouse models, with corroborating evidence from human disease tissue.
+We investigate why these proteins are toxic and explore how the brain’s protein quality control machinery (chaperones, ubiquitin-proteasome system, autophagy) counteracts this toxicity.
+To address these questions, we employ techniques ranging from recombinant protein analysis to cell-based assays, stem cells, organoids and engineered mouse models, with corroborating evidence from human disease tissue.
 Our goal is to understand disease processes so that we can develop therapies for these fatal diseases.
-Toward that end, we have developed novel cell-based assays and performed drug screens to identify compounds that reduce aggregation or lower levels of toxic mutant proteins.
-We are now testing identified compounds in mouse models of disease.
-We also are testing gene silencing approaches as a therapeutic route for such disorders.
+Toward that end, we have developed novel cell-based assays and performed drug and genetic screens to identify compounds and genes that reduce aggregation or lower levels of toxic mutant proteins.
+We also have pioneered gene silencing approaches, leading to a Phase 1 safety trial of antisense oligonucleotide as therapy for SCA3 patients.

-Finally, we have developed an interest in the fundamental role of ubiquitin-dependent protein quality control machinery in neurons.
-For example, we identified a class of ubiquitin ligase subunits that specifically bind sugar residues on glycoproteins and recently discovered an ubiquitin-conjugating enzyme that adds ubiquitin to the amino-termini of proteins rather than to internal lysine residues.
-A new line of study investigates the Ubiquilin proteins which link ubiquitin- and chaperone-dependent quality control pathways, accumulate in various degenerative brain diseases, and when mutated (in the case of Ubiquilin 2) cause neurodegeneration.
-We use a variety of biochemical, cellular and gene targeting approaches to determine the role of these and other intriguing ubiquitin-linked proteins in the brain and in various disease states.
+Finally, we are interested in the fundamental role of ubiquitin-dependent protein quality control machinery in neurons.
+A new line of study investigates Ubiquilins, a class of proteins that link ubiquitin- and chaperone-dependent quality control, accumulate in various degenerative brain diseases, and when mutated directly cause neurodegeneration.
+We use a variety of biochemical, cellular and gene targeting approaches to determine the role of these and other intriguing ubiquitin-linked proteins in the brain and various diseases.

 Research Interests